 Carbon monoxide can kill you.
 The initial symptoms of CO poisoning are similar to the flu (but without fever).
 They include: dizziness, nausea, fatigue, irregular breathing, and headache.
 If you have any of these symptoms, and if you feel better when you go outside your home and symptoms reappear once you’re back inside, you may have CO poisoning.

 What are the Requirements for CO Detectors?

 California Senate Bill 183 requires CO alarms in all new and existing single and multifamily homes.
-CO alarms for existing single family homes are required at this time and will be required for multifamily homes as of January 2013.
 For new construction and remodel requirements, contact the Huntington Beach Department of Planning and Building at (714)536-5271.

 For existing buildings the requirements include:

 o Decreasing hot water supply